 In 2013, as part of the last reform of the Common Fisheries Policy (CFP), the European Union (EU) agreed to end overfishing by 2020 at the latest.
-Following the departure of the United Kingdom (UK) from the EU, a comprehensive Trade and Cooperation Agreement (TCA) was signed at the end of 2020, laying the groundwork for the first round of post-Brexit fisheries negotiations between the EU and the UK as an independent third country.
+Following the departure of the United Kingdom (UK) from the EU, a comprehensive Trade and Cooperation Agreement (TCA) was signed at the end of 2020, laying the groundwork for the annual post-Brexit fisheries negotiations between the EU and the UK as an independent third country.
 For the majority of the Northeast Atlantic stocks, the key management tool to limit fishing levels is the setting of Total Allowable Catches (TACs).
-Now, ten years after the 2013 CFP reform and two years after the TCA came into force, with negotiations for 2024 already underway, it is time to take stock: have the European Commission, the Council of European fisheries ministers and the UK kept their promise by setting TACs at sustainable levels for 2023, in line with science and the law?
+Now, eleven years after the 2013 CFP reform and three years after the TCA came into force, with negotiations for 2025 already underway, it is time to take stock: have the European Commission, the Council of European fisheries ministers and the UK kept their promise by setting TACs at sustainable levels for 2024, in line with science and the law?

-Importantly, significant efforts are still needed in several other (albeit closely linked) areas of fisheries management: for example, successful implementation of the landing obligation, effective fisheries control and robust data collection.
+Importantly, significant efforts are still needed in several other (albeit closely linked) areas of fisheries management: for example, successful implementation of the landing obligation, effective fisheries control, robust data collection and allocation of quota based on transparent environmental criteria, incentivising low impact fishing.
 However, this report focuses specifically on an assessment of the progress made to date regarding TAC-setting.
-It also takes a closer look at a number of key issues that the Commission and the Council, as well as individual Member States and the UK, will need to address as a priority in 2023 and beyond to allow all stocks to recover in line with the requirements of the CFP, the TCA and the UK's fisheries legislation - recognising that, as this report shows, they have missed the 2020 deadline, allowing overfishing to continue in the past four years.
-Setting TACs well below, rather than at, the advised level going forward will be crucial to invest in larger stocks as part of healthy, resilient and productive ecosystems in the face of mounting pressures like climate change.
-This report represents an update of last year's report, adding the results of ClientEarth's analysis of the 2023 TACs and reflecting some small changes to the historical time series and the addition of a new indicator of progress from year to year, but otherwise following mostly the same structure and methods.
-Based on a subset of the TACs agreed at the past nine December Council meetings and during the negotiations between the EU and the UK for 2021 to 2023, it explores the following findings:
+It also takes a closer look at a number of key issues that the Commission and the Council, as well as individual Member States and the UK Government and devolved administrations, will need to address as a priority in 2024 and beyond to allow all stocks to recover in line with the requirements of the CFP, the TCA and the UK's fisheries legislation - recognising that, as this report shows, they have missed the 2020 deadline, allowing overfishing to continue in the past five years.
+Setting TACs well below, rather than at, the advised level will be crucial to invest in larger stocks as part of healthy, resilient and productive ecosystems in the face of mounting pressures like climate change.
+This report represents an update of last year's report, adding the results of ClientEarth's analysis of the 2024 TACs and reflecting some small changes to the historical time series, but otherwise following mostly the same structure and methods.
+Based on a subset of the TACs agreed at the past ten December Council meetings and during the negotiations between the EU and the UK for 2021 to 2024, it explores the following findings: